cmandreani/BGCdataset_AtacamaTLT/README.md

 For more information on genomes, BGCs, and specialized genes, please refer to Supplementary Tables 4, 5, and 6 in the associated article.

-For any questions or issues, feel free to contact us c:
+For any questions or issues, feel free to contact us (: